syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/list-format.md

 ## Editing numbered list

-Document editor restarts the numbering or continue numbering for a numbered list.
+Document Editor restarts the numbering or continue numbering for a numbered list.
 These options are found in the built-in context menu, if the list value is selected.
 Refer to the following screenshot.

 ![Image](images/list.png)